 When I can’t carry the weight any more, I focus on how Jimmy lived.
 The way he loved to travel.
 His ability to buy the perfect gift for the people he loved most.
 His kindness.
 His quiet courage and the way he never once asked “Why me?”.
 How passion for learning about religions, music of all kinds and movies.
 His wicked sense of humor and how much he loved to laugh.
 The way he loved his most important people and how much they loved and still love him.

-I pull my small but mighty tribe in close, and I go on.
+I pull my small but mighty chosen family in close, and I go on.
 Spending time with the people I love most, the ones who understand and help fill the hole in my heart, the ones who hold me tight and love me fiercely.
 It’s what Jimmy taught me to do.

 Tomorrow night, the moon will be full.
 Buster and I will go outside and look for the biggest, bright stars.
 I’ll tell my beloveds who left my life too soon how often I think of them and how much I miss them all.
 And I’ll send Jimmy hugs and kisses and high fives, knowing that somehow, some way, he’s sending them back to me.